 We have difficult conversations.
 Trust balances our need to confront challenges when they arise.
 Practice is analyzed collectively as we evaluate student data and reflect in teams.
 We have developed a rotating observation schedule that allows teachers the opportunity to routinely learn from colleagues both within and outside of our school.

 Possibly most importantly, we have changed our narrative from teaching to learning.
 From activities to results.
 From assumptions to evidence.
 From competition to collaboration.
 From comfort to continuous learning.
-From what’s always been, to “A Community that Believes ALL Students Can Achieve.”
+From what’s always been, to “A Community that Inspires and Empowers EVERYONE to Reach Their Full Potential.”

 1. Monitoring student learning on a timely basis.